此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Furthermore, in November 2023, Taiwan and the UK held the 26th Annual UK-Taiwan Trade Talks, which was the latest instance of high-level economic and trade dialogues between the two countries.
 The bilateral dialogue was jointly chaired by Taiwanese Deputy Minister of Economic Affairs Chern-Chyi Chen and then UK Trade Policy Minister Nigel Huddleston.

-The total bilateral trade between the UK and Taiwan amounted to US$6.65 billion in 2022, an increase of 6.72% over 2021.
-Taiwan’s exports to the UK stood at US$4.61 billion, while Taiwan’s imports from the UK were valued at US$2.04 billion.
+The total bilateral trade between the UK and Taiwan amounted to US$6.08 billion in 2023, an decrease of 8.63% compared to 2022.
+Taiwan’s exports to the UK stood at US$3.89 billion, while Taiwan’s imports from the UK were valued at US$2.19 billion.
 The UK ranks as Taiwan’s 3rd largest trading partner in Europe, while Taiwan is the UK’s 10th largest trading partner in Asia.

-From January to October 2023, the total bilateral trade between the UK and Taiwan was US$5.21 billion.
-Taiwan’s exports to the UK stood at US$3.36 billion, while Taiwan’s imports from the UK were valued at US$1.85 billion.
+From January to September 2024, total bilateral trade between the UK and Taiwan was worth US$4.16 billion.
+Taiwan’s exports to the UK stood at US$2.52 billion, while Taiwan’s imports from the UK were valued at US$1.64 billion.

 Taiwan’s exports to the UK mainly consisted of radio navigational aid apparatus, solid-state non-volatile storage devices, parts and accessories of the machines of heading 84.71, bicycles, telephones for cellular networks or for other wireless networks, other screws and bolts, portable automatic data processing machines, other parts and accessories of vehicles of headings 87.11 to 87.13, articles and equipment for general physical exercise, gymnastics or athletics and other hand tools.
 The UK’s exports to Taiwan consisted mainly of whisky, spacecraft (including satellites) and suborbital and spacecraft launch vehicles, other medicaments, sedan (of a cylinder capacity exceeding 3,000 cc), machines and apparatus for the manufacture of semiconductor devices or of electronic integrated circuits, sedan (of a cylinder capacity exceeding 1,500 cc but not exceeding 3,000 cc), anti-cancer preparations and other machinery of heading 84.79.

 The UK is one of the most popular investment destinations in Europe for Taiwanese companies.
-According to statistics from the Investment Commission, Ministry of Economic Affairs, Taiwanese companies have invested in 240 projects in the UK as of November 2023, ranking second in our investment in Europe, behind only Germany.
-The overall amount of investment reached around US$3.35 billion, third to the Netherlands and Germany in our investment in Europe.
+According to statistics from the Investment Commission, Ministry of Economic Affairs, Taiwanese companies have invested in 247 projects in the UK as of October 2024, ranking second in our investment in Europe, behind only Germany.
+The overall amount of investment reached around US$3.36 billion, third to the Netherlands and Germany in our investment in Europe.
 Regardless of the number of investment projects or the amount of investment, the UK remains a preferred destination for commercial investment in Europe.
 Taiwanese investment is mainly targeted towards the ICT industry, with sales bases, maintenance centres and warehouses operating in the UK.

-Meanwhile, British companies have invested in a total of 1,442 projects in Taiwan, comprised mainly of professional and technical services, wholesale and retail, information and communications, finance and insurance industries as of November 2023.
+Meanwhile, as of October 2024 British companies have invested in a total of 1,499 projects in Taiwan, comprised mainly of professional and technical services, wholesale and retail, information and communications, finance and insurance industries as of November 2023.
 However, as offshore wind power is one of our most important energy and infrastructure policies in recent years, it has become an emerging topic for UK investment in Taiwan.

 On 16 January 2007, the ROC Financial Supervisory Commission (FSC) signed a Memorandum of Understanding with the Financial Services Authority (FSA), which split into the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), to further strengthen cooperation between the two sides.
 The FSC has continuously maintained close cooperation with both the FCA and PRA.

-As of December 2023, five Taiwan commercial banks operate branches in London, namely, the Bank of Taiwan, Hua Nan Bank, Chang Hwa Bank, First Bank and Mega International Bank.
-In addition, Taiwan’s SinoPac Securities has set up its European subsidiary in London, whilst British banks such as Standard Chartered and HSBC have both established branches and subsidiaries in Taiwan.
+As of December 2024, five Taiwan commercial banks operate branches in London, namely, the Bank of Taiwan, Hua Nan Bank, Chang Hwa Bank, First Bank and Mega International Bank.
+British banks such as Standard Chartered and HSBC have both established branches and subsidiaries in Taiwan.
 Furthermore, four British financial groups, including Prudential, Schroders, Standard Life Aberdeen and Barclays, have opened one insurance subsidiary, three asset management subsidiaries and one securities subsidiary in Taiwan.

 Taiwan and the UK signed a joint ‘Agreement on Education and Culture’ on 25 September 2001.
 A ‘Memorandum on Collaboration in Education’ was also concluded on 4 November 2005, renewed on 4 November 2011 and again on 7 August 2017.
 In October 2020, a Letter of Intent for educational cooperation was signed.
 Subsequently, a Memorandum of Understanding was signed on 22 October 2021 to increase language proficiency and advance the internationalisation of education as part of the "Bilingual Nation 2030" Policy.
 Both Taiwan and the UK actively promote cooperation and exchanges in the fields of English and Mandarin language learning, higher education, school-level education (K-12) and school partnerships.